 Beetroot juice has also been found to moderately improve athletic performance.

 Another study has suggested that a diet that includes beetroot juice may increase blood flow to the brain, which some have interpreted to mean it may help prevent or improve dementia.
-However, as the NHS points out, these findings are limited by the fact that it was based on a very small sample size of 16 elderly people over an extremely short interval.
+However, these findings are limited by the fact that it was based on a very small sample size of 16 elderly people over an extremely short interval.
 This means that much more evidence is needed before we can conclusively say that beetroot juice aids cognitive function.

 So should we be eating more purple foods?

 There’s no doubt that naturally purple-coloured fruit and vegetables are an excellent addition to a varied diet, but it’s also important to remember that balance is key along with including a rainbow of differently coloured fruits and vegetables for optimum health benefits.

 Liked this?
 Now read…